 Whether your child is heading off to kindergarten or launching from the nest, letting go can be hard.
 Sometimes it can feel like a real identity crisis, especially since the focus has been on the children for so many years.
 Now it’s time to pull back a bit and let them gain their footing.

-If this is a first for you, here are some things to help you navigate a new normal.
+If this is a first for you, here are some things to help you navigate how to help your kids launch.

 Remind yourself that one of the ultimate goals of parenting is launch.
 If you need a little motivation, just think about the alternative: a 30-year-old sitting on your couch, playing video games day and night.